-Reference: Stantec Financial Review Services for Castle Rock Water's 2018 Rates and Fees Study, Volume 2 of 2, System Development Fees
+Reference: Stantec Financial Review Services for Castle Rock Water's 2019 Rates and Fees Study, Volume 2 of 2, System Development Fees

-As part of the 2018 Rates and Fees Study, Stantec Consulting Services Inc. (Stantec) was engaged by Castle Rock Water (CRW) as a third-party reviewer of CRW's methodology and findings.
+As part of the 2019 Rates and Fees Study, Stantec Consulting Services Inc. (Stantec) was engaged by Castle Rock Water (CRW) as a third-party reviewer of CRW's methodology and findings.
 In preparing review comments and recommendations, Stantec has relied on the information and data presented by CRW without independent verification.
 The intent of our review was to provide an outside perspective of CRW's work products and models, as well as financial policies, based on our experience and best practices in the industry.

 The approaches followed by CRW in calculating the water, water resources, and wastewater system development fees (SDFs), and the stormwater development impact fee (DIF), adhere to industry best practices.
 Both the American Water Works Association (AWWA) and Water Environment Federation (WEF) endorse these methods as acceptable approaches to calculating growth-related fees.
-By applying the hybrid approach for three of the four SDFs (water, wastewater, and water resources), CRW ensures new connections are paying for their share of existing available capacity (buy-in approach), in addition to paying for capital projects intended to provide additional capacity for new connections (incremental approach).
+By applying the hybrid approach for the three SDFs (water, wastewater, and water resources), CRW ensures new connections are paying for their share of existing available capacity (buy-in approach), in addition to paying for capital projects intended to provide additional capacity for new connections (incremental approach).
 This approach achieves intergenerational equity by placing new and existing customers on even footing in terms of equity in CRW's systems.
 This approach also complies with the Colorado Revised Statutes on impact fees (CRS 29-20-104.5).

 CRW has followed a consistent approach to calculating its SDFs and DIFs for many years.
 In determining the Treatment Fee Component of the Wastewater SDF, the methodology has used the growth-related component of investments made in the Plum Creek Water Reclamation Authority (PCWRA) treatment plant.
 These investments are based on borrowed funds to expand and improve the system and are adjusted only when new investments are made to expand or improve the plant.
-CRW may wish to include the growth-related financing costs of these investments in future calculations of the Treatment Fee Component as a means to recover inflationary costs of the plant.
+The Treatment Fee Component for 2019 includes new expansion-related costs planned for PCWRA.
+While the most recent expansion was not financed, CRW may wish to include growth-related financing costs of previous investments in future calculations of the Treatment Fee Component as a means to recover inflationary costs of the plant.